ygorelik/ydk-gen/README.md

 ### Environment variables

 In some OS configurations during YDK package installation the cmake fails to find C/C++ headers for previously installed YDK libraries.
-In this case the header location must be specified explicitly (in below commands the default location is shown):
+In this case the header files location must be specified explicitly (in below commands the default location is shown):

 ```
   export C_INCLUDE_PATH=/usr/local/include